TinfoilHat0/controlling-llm-memorization/README.md

 This library is licensed under the CC-BY-NC-4.0 License.

 ## How to cite
-The paper introducing the experiments conducted with this code is forthcoming.
-In the interim, you can cite it as:
 ```
 @Inproceedings{Ozdayi2023,
  author = {Mustafa Ozdayi and Charith Peris and Jack G. M. FitzGerald and Christophe Dupuy and Jimit Majmudar and Haidar Khan and Rahil Parikh and Rahul Gupta},